mortazawi/mortazawi.github.io/_pages/about.md

 [Oct '22] Successfully passed the PhD qualifying examination.

-[Sep '21] Joined the [Department of Electrical and Computer Engineering](https://www.ece.utoronto.ca/) at the University of Toronto for my PhD program.
+[Sep '21] Joined the [Electrical and Computer Engineering Department](https://www.ece.utoronto.ca/) at the University of Toronto to pursue my PhD studies.